Types of Composting

 - Rotating Tumbler

 Odors and animal pests are often a source of worry for beginners but proper understanding can eliminate problems.
 A proper balance of browns mixed in with the greens will keep the pile from smelling sour.
-Kitchen scraps should be buried in the middle of the pile, close to the surface they may draw pests.
+Kitchen scraps should be buried in the middle of the pile - if they are added close to the surface they may draw pests.
 Problematic materials like fish should be buried deep or used in a special pile.

 The three major methods to compost are: